Punt & Kickoff Return Depth Charts and Players to Target

 - Pharoh Cooper, WR, Rams — Cooper was one of the best returners in football last season.
 Among players with 20 kick returns or more, he led the league with a 27.4-yard average, and his 12.5-yard punt return average was second to only Jamal Agnew of the Lions.
 Cooper also took a kick back for a touchdown.
 He’d love to see more time on offense but is unlikely to rise higher than fourth on the depth chart, making it hard to envision him holding value in leagues that don’t separate the returner spot.

 - Ryan Switzer, WR, Raiders — The Raiders will need to replace Cordarrelle Patterson as a returner and Switzer was excellent in that role for the Cowboys last season.
 He averaged 25.0 yards on 24 kick returns and he took a punt back for a touchdown.
 Switzer will have a chance to compete for snaps in the slot on offense, but with a crowded depth chart in Oakland, it’s hard to imagine him getting an opportunity to be a dual-threat player.
 Still, he should have no trouble winning both the punt and kick return positions.
+Update: Switzer traded to the Steelers.
+Switzer is still likely to be primarily a return specialist, but he has a chance to earn a job in the slot as well.
+The Raiders will likely turn to Dwayne Harris, who will have very little offensive value but is an accomplished return specialist.

 Other returners unlikely to play a significant role on offense: Trevor Davis, WR, Packers; Kaelin Clay, WR, Bills; Jakeem Grant, WR, Dolphins; Bernard Reedy, WR, Buccaneers; Kalif Raymond, WR, Giants; Tyler Ervin, RB, Texans; Chester Rogers, WR, Colts